stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 slug = "tf-monorepo-tooling"
 date = "2026-05-17T07:25:00+01:00"
-description = "Tooling for OpenTofu and Terraform in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
+description = "Tooling for OpenTofu and Terraform in monorepos" categories = ["automation", "aws", "cloudflare", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "cloudflare", "devops", "opentofu", "terraform"]
 +++

 This article describes an example of tooling for [OpenTofu](https://opentofu.org/) and [Terraform](https://developer.hashicorp.com/terraform) using a [general-purpose task runner utility](https://www.stuartellis.name/articles/task-runner/).
 The tooling supports these features without any other third-party software: